 Every specialist hygiene room needs a place where assistants can help to change a pupil.

-But depending on the type of venue you have, there may be different requirements:
+Depending on the type of venue you have, there may be different requirements so ask the care assistants what their requirements are.

-But for larger hygiene rooms — such as those in secondary schools — you’ll need a height-adjustable changing trolley
+For larger hygiene rooms — such as those in secondary schools — you’ll need a height-adjustable shower trolley

 Large hygiene rooms need: